 Sara Stamey’s journeys include treasure hunting and teaching scuba in the Caribbean; backpacking Greece and New Zealand; operating a nuclear reactor; and owning a farm in Southern Chile.
 Fourth-generation in the Pacific Northwest, she taught creative writing at Western Washington University.
-She’s an ardent outdoors person and shares her creekside land with wild creatures and her cats, dog, and very tall husband Thor.
+She’s an ardent outdoors person and shares her creekside land with wild creatures and her cat, dog, and paleontologist husband Thor Hansen.

 Sara’s SF novels with Berkley/Ace made Locus Best New Novelists.
 The Statesman Journal calls her Islands “a superior mystery and suspense novel… a stomping, vivid ride.”
 Her near-future Greek islands thriller, The Ariadne Connection, has received the Cygnus Award for speculative fiction and a Chanticleer Global Thriller Grand Prize.